 As noted above, the combination of DESpec in the south and BigBOSS in the north would enable spectroscopic surveys over the entire sky, maximizing the DE constraints that could be pursued from the ground.
 Here, for context we briefly compare and contrast the DESpec and BigBOSS designs.
 BigBOSS is a proposed 5000-fiber spectrograph system for the Mayall 4-meter telescope at Kitt Peak National Observatory in Arizona (Schlegel, et al. 2011).
 The Mayall and Blanco telescopes are essentially identical mechanically, and both observatories are operated by NOAO.
 The BigBOSS design calls for a larger field of view (FOV) than DESpec (7 vs. 3.8 sq. deg.), requiring several larger optical corrector elements and entailing an entirely new prime focus cage, active alignment system, and set of corrector lenses for the Mayall.
 The BigBOSS robotic fiber system would be similar to that used for the LAMOST project in China; it has a larger pitch (inter-fiber physical separation) that is technically less challenging to achieve than DESpec’s.
 BigBOSS would employ multi-arm spectrographs to span a broader range of wavelengths (extending down to 340 nm, to access the Lyman-alpha forest along QSO sight-lines) at slightly higher spectral resolution than currently envisioned for DESpec.
 BigBOSS is optimized to probe Baryon Acoustic Oscillations (BAO) to redshifts z>1 and would select spectroscopic targets mainly from WISE (infrared), Palomar Transient Factory (PTF), and PanSTARRS imaging, which are shallower than DES.
-Given its location at relatively high latitude, BigBOSS would be able to target only ~600 sq. deg. (~1/8) of the nominal DES survey area and up to ~several thousand sq. deg. of the LSST footprint, so it would not take full advantage of the synergy between weak lensing (DES, LSST) and redshift-space distortions from the same volume (Sec.
-2) nor would it be able to follow up the majority of the DES and LSST target area, nor overlap with South Pole Telescope survey fields.
+Given its location at relatively high latitude, BigBOSS would be able to target only ~600 sq. deg. (~1/8) of the nominal DES survey area and up to ~several thousand sq. deg. of the LSST footprint, so it would not take full advantage of the synergy between weak lensing (DES, LSST) and redshift-space distortions from the same volume (Secs.
+2, 3) nor would it be able to follow up the majority of the DES and LSST target area, nor overlap with South Pole Telescope survey fields.
 The deep, multi-band, precisely calibrated photometry from DES and LSST should in principle enable more efficient spectroscopic targeting, a topic requiring further study.
-On the other hand, the DES and BigBOSS collaborations are currently jointly exploring the possibility of increasing the area overlap between DES/DECam imaging and BigBOSS spectroscopy through increased survey time in the celestial equator regions; an overlap of up to several thousand sq. deg. is possible but would require DECam imaging time beyond the 525 nights allotted to the DES project.
+On the other hand, the DES and BigBOSS collaborations have jointly explored the possibility of increasing the area overlap between DES/DECam imaging and BigBOSS spectroscopy through increased DES survey time in the celestial equator regions; an overlap of up to several thousand sq. deg. is possible but would require DECam imaging time beyond the 525 nights allotted to the DES project.